-- When asked if they felt able to relax over the holidays, only 25% of women said yes.
-In contrast, 41% of men, strongly agreed that they felt relaxed during the holidays.
+- When asked if they felt able to relax over the holidays, only 27% of women said yes.
+In contrast, 41% of men strongly agreed that they felt relaxed during the holidays.

-These are fine as quick fixes, but why put a band-aid on the problem when you can attack it at the source?
+These are fine as quick fixes, but why put a bandage on the problem when you can attack it at the source?

 At PeopleKeys, we think we can do better than asking women to head to the perfume counter to relieve stress.
 For women that are feeling more stressed out than normal over the holiday, we offer an online Managing Stress course that can help women take control of their stress levels.
-We want to help anyone stressed out by the holidays find the root of their problem, and learn coping strategies that will last through the holidays and beyond.
-The goal of Managing Stress is to help women understand the factors that cause stress, and learn to avoid triggers that cause pressure and anxiety to become overwhelming.
+We want anyone stressed out by the holidays to find the root of their problem and to learn coping strategies that will last through the holidays and beyond.
+The goal of Managing Stress is to help women understand the factors that cause stress and learn to avoid triggers that cause pressure and anxiety to become overwhelming.

 Our Managing Stress course also provides communication tools that can help create smoother family dynamics over the holidays.
 The class helps participants reduce conflict, understand the actions and motivations of others, recognize physical symptoms of stress, and incorporate strategies for stress relief based on their unique personality styles.